 By far the best way to enjoy a few relaxing days in Munnar is to stay in the countryside surrounded by the rolling hills.

 I stayed at Mistletoe Munnar while I was here which had the most majestic views straight outside of my balcony!
 One of my favourite things to do was wake up with a coffee, admiring the views.

-It really made my trip and you can look at how to book your stay here.
+It really made my trip and you can read my full review or look at how to book your stay here.

 Looking for more places to go in Kerala?

 If you’re planning a vacation in Kerala and are looking for some inspiration or more information about where to go.

 You can look at some of my detailed articles here;

 The places you cannot miss when in Fort Kochi

 Kathakali a complete guide and how to watch in Kerala

 Chinese Fishing nets: tips to not get scammed